Eyelid Surgery Procedure

 Our eyes are the focus of our face.
 They reveal our glimmer of hope, our twinkle of happiness, and sometimes the sorrow of our sadness.
-When we interact, we look each other in the eye.
-We study each others’ expressions via our eyes.
-Our eyes tell the world how we feel.
-After all, they are the windows to our souls.
+When we interact, we look each other in the eye, and we study each others’ expressions.
+Our eyes are the windows to our souls, and they tell the world how we feel.
 Yet many times due to age and or heredity, our eyes do not give an accurate account of who we are.
 Our upper lids may become hoods that make us look angry or upset.
 Our lower lids may become puffy from fat deposits and make us look like we are sleepless or have been crying.
 We may have dark hollows under our eyes that give the impression that we are not very healthy.
 The upper and lower lids’ skin may become more like crepe paper with each passing year.
 Each of these maladies is disconcerting, but each of them can be fixed with one of the many techniques of Blepharoplasty surgery.
-Blepharoplasty, or eyelid surgery, removes excess, sagging skin and possibly fat from the upper and lower eyelids that is responsible for a sad and tired appearance.
+Blepharoplasty, or eyelid surgery, removes excess, sagging skin and possibly fat from the upper and lower eyelids that are responsible for a sad and tired appearance.

-You will come to our state licensed surgical suite where you will find three types of anesthesia for this type of procedure.
+You will come to Dr. Schlechter’s state-licensed surgical suite where you will find three types of anesthesia for this type of procedure.
 You and your doctor will decide which method of anesthesia is best for you.
 Typically, IV sedation, also referred to as twilight anesthesia, is the preferred method.
 With this type of anesthesia, you are asleep, yet you are breathing on your own with no need for intubation.
 The other methods are general anesthesia or a combination of oral sedation and a local anesthetic for the procedure.

-Upper Blepharoplasty The upper eyelid crease can be recreated as it was prior to the development of the excess skin by excising the redundant skin and possible fat pads that contribute to the hooding of the eyes.
-For upper eyelids, continuous running suture will remain until 7 days post-op, at which time you will come in for the suture removal.
+The upper eyelid crease can be recreated as it was prior to the development of the excess skin by excising the redundant skin and possible fat pads that contribute to the hooding of the eyes.
+For upper eyelids, a continuous running suture will remain until seven days post-op, at which time you will come in for the suture removal.
 Because of the continuous running stitches, only two snips are needed for the suture removal.

-Patients can expect mild bruising and initial swelling to last approximately two weeks.
+Chicago and Northbrook Eyelid Surgery Patients can expect mild bruising and initial swelling to last approximately two weeks.
 If the post-operative instructions are followed closely, the recovery for both upper and lower blepharoplasty surgeries is relatively easy.
-We provide Arnica Montana to all of our surgery patients.
-This homeopathic is known to reduce bruising and swelling, thus speeding the healing process.
+To speed the healing process, we provide all our surgical patients with Arnica Montana, a homeopathic remedy known to reduce bruising and swelling.
 Along with Arnica Montana, icing is key.
-We want our patients icing for 20 minutes of every waking hour for the first 24 hours, and then continue icing as much as possible for the next two days.
-Since swelling is gravitational, the more upright you are the less swelling will occur.
+We want our patients icing for 20 minutes of every waking hour for the first 24 hours and then continue icing as much as possible for the next two days.
+Since swelling is gravitational, the more upright you are, the less swelling will occur.
 For this reason, we suggest sleeping in a recliner or oversized chair for the first few nights after surgery.
 It is vital that you rest for those first three days.
-You will return to see your plastic surgeon approximately three post-operatively.
+You will return to see your plastic surgeon approximately three days post-operatively.
 Your doctor will monitor your healing with frequent post-op appointments, including one at seven days if suture removal is necessary.
 As the weeks progress, you may incorporate more of your daily routine, but doing anything to increase your heart rate during the first few weeks will cause swelling and may delay healing.